crystalbit/demo-shop-howto-deploy/README.md

 And this readme is the last but not least option here :)

 ## Get repos
-Clone the three repositories in your home dir (whenether you want, but homedir in this example):
+Clone the three repositories in your home dir (whenether you want, I use homedir in this example):
 ```console
 $ cd ~
 $ git clone git@github.com:crystalbit/react-demo-shop-front.git